 DLOFC occurs when the coolant pressure boundary is ruptured and helium escapes the system.
 The DLOFC model employs the same coolant flow rate drop as the PLOFC albeit with a larger pressure drop to 0.101(MPa) and SCRAM at 27 seconds.
 Due to the loss of primary coolant, the conduction cooldown is much slower due to the elimination of natural circulation, which helps cool the core in the PLOFC.
 Shown in Figure 23 is the maximum fuel temperature and average moderator block temperature for the DLOFC.
 Peak fuel temperatures are lower in the DLOFC due to SCRAM occurring 30 seconds earlier.
 The peak fuel temperature in the graphite core remained lower than that of the MgO BeO core because the steady-state temperature is sufficiently lower than the temperature rise before SCRAM is not adequate to surpass the MgO BeO temperature.
 However, the rise in peak fuel temperature is still higher in graphite than for either a beryllium-based moderator.
 For both the PLOFC and DLOFC cases a noticeable increase in fuel temperature after initial decrease is observed.
 This is attributed to the decay heat of the fuel rings which causes the inner reflector to increase in temperature and subsequently limit its availability for heat removal of the fuel.
 This was also observed in [13] but less pronounced because the model used in this study does not incorporate temperature feedback.

 Thermal-Hydraulics Performance and Accident Evaluation of Micro Reactor Design

-Preliminary safety analysis has been conducted for a modular reactor design that incorporates seven fuel columns in RELAP5-3D.
+Preliminary safety analysis has been conducted for a modular reactor design that incorporates seven fuel columns ring model in RELAP5-3D.